spotify/scio/site/src/paradox/extras/Sort-Merge-Bucket.md

 - @javadoc[JsonSortedBucketIO](org.apache.beam.sdk.extensions.smb.JsonSortedBucketIO)
 - @javadoc[TensorFlowBucketIO](org.apache.beam.sdk.extensions.smb.TensorFlowBucketIO)

+## Null keys in SMB datasets

+If the key field of one or more PCollection elements is null, those elements will be diverted into a special bucket file, `bucket-null-keys.avro`.
+This file will be ignored in SMB reads and transforms and must be manually read by a downstream user.

 ## Tuning parameters for SMB transforms

 SMB reads should be more performant and less resource-intensive than regular joins or groupBys.